Painted Wolf Foundation

 Overview

 The Painted Wolf Foundation is a UK-registered charity (1176674) founded in 2018 by Peter Blinston (Executive Director of Painted Dog Conservation), Nicholas Dyer (award-winning wildlife photographer and entrepreneur), and the late Diane Skinner (megafauna specialist and pioneering community conservationist).
 With an annual income of £570,591, the foundation's mission is the advancement of the conservation of species of wildlife in danger of extinction, particularly the painted wolf (Lycaon pictus), also known as the African wild dog.
-Since early 2023, PWF has distributed over $350,000 in grants to organizations and initiatives across Africa.
-In October 2024, they launched the Painted Dog Fund in partnership with Wildlife Conservation Network (WCN), aiming to raise $4 million over three years with the ambitious goal of doubling painted wolf numbers by 2055.
-The foundation operates with a rigorous granting process managed by a joint PWF/WCN Granting Committee and emphasizes 100% of donations going directly to field conservation work.
+Since early 2023, PWF has distributed over $350,000 in grants to organisations and initiatives across Africa.
+In 2024, they launched the Painted Dog Fund in partnership with Wildlife Conservation Network (WCN), aiming to raise $4 million over three years with the ambitious goal of doubling painted wolf numbers by 2055.
+The foundation operates with a rigorous granting process managed by a joint PWF/WCN Granting Committee and emphasises 100% of donations going directly to field conservation work.

 Funding Priorities